mathieucaroff/cellex/DOCUMENTATION.md

 ### Width and Height

 The width and the height field allow reading and setting the size of the canvas, in pixel.
-Note that width and height can also be automatically adjusted to the window using the autoresize "Fit view to window" button of the header of the view.

-Constraints: These numbers must be positive.
+There also are resize handles in the bottom right corner of each canvas.

 ### Generation and spatial position